Hoyasumii/bee-movie/README.md

 How'd you like his head crashing through your living room?!
 Biting into your couch!
 Spitting out your throw pillows!
 OK, that's enough.
 Take him away.

-So, Mr. Sting, thank you for b
+So, Mr. Sting, thank you for be